free shipping on orders over $39

 Witch hazel’s leaf and bark contain tannins that have astringent properties and can help stop internal and external bleeding.
 An herbal salve or poultice can be used to treat varicose veins, swelling, bruises, and hemorrhoids.
 A tea of witch hazel can be used for burns, insect bites, and inflamed swellings.
 As a soothing herb, witch hazel has been found to relieve tired muscles and perineal soreness, reduce pain and take the itching and bleeding out of hemorrhoids.

-At Motherlove, you will find witch hazel in our Sitz Bath Spray, Sitz Bath Soak, and Rhoid Balm.
+At Motherlove, you will find witch hazel in our Sitz Bath Spray and Rhoid Balm.
 We recommend that moms have these products on hand for use after delivery, to relieve any discomfort that may arise.
 Spraying a pad with the Sitz Bath Spray is a great way for on the go relief.
-For mothers that can enjoy a sitz bath soak, use the concentrate in a warm bath pan.
 The Rhoid Balm is compact, in a 1oz jar, and can be easily packed in a diaper bag or handbag, for convenient use.